fxnn/deadbox/README.md

   subscription base.

 ### Challenges
+* The JavaScript webapp needs to be carefully engineered, so that no malware can be injected into the code.
+  Also, the means of verification must be very simple and effective.
-* While the worker needs to open the connection to the drop, the drop must be able to push requests to the worker, so that the user won't experience a high latency.
+* While the Worker needs to open the connection to the Drop, the Drop must be able to push requests to the worker, so that the user won't experience a high latency.
-  Similarly, the worker must be able to push his responses back to the drop and thus to the user.
+  Similarly, the Worker must be able to push his responses back to the Drop and thus to the user.
-* When thinking about authentication, it is clear that the worker should not need to trust the drop.
+* When thinking about authentication, it is clear that the Worker should not need to trust the Drop.
   Otherwise, in terms of security, the drop would be a single point of failure.
   Instead, it would be better if both could rely on a common third party for establishing authentication, as it is possible with e.g. OpenID.